Diversity and Inclusion

 When we embrace the socio-economic, physical, cultural, racial and ethnic differences of our students, faculty and staff, we enrich the quality of coursework, classroom discussions, research and practice within the School and beyond.

-Explore the Gillings School, and you will find this perspective evident in our:
+At the Gillings School this perspective is infused in our:

 - Research priorities, courses, curricula, programs and special offerings;